sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 > [action]
 >
-Download the HTMl of CSS Zen Garden and open it in your browser.
-You can download it from [CSS Zen Garden](http://www.csszengarden.com/) or [clicking here.](http://www.csszengarden.com/examples/index)
+Download the HTML of CSS Zen Garden and open it in your browser.
+You can download it by [clicking here.](http://www.csszengarden.com/examples/index)

 After opening the HTML file in your browser, you'll see the following: